 23. NICE WORK IF YOU CAN GET IT (2012), starring Matthew Broderick and Kelli O’Hara, was a farcical prohibition-era romp featuring some of Gershwin’s greatest tunes.
 Loosely based on OH, KAY! and other works by Guy Bolton and P.G Wodehouse, NICE WORK IF YOU CAN GET IT – with a new book by Joe DiPietro – wowed New York audiences and won 2 Tony Awards.

 24. Gershwin is currently represented on Broadway by AN AMERICAN IN PARIS, a brand new musical adaptation of the 1951 Academy Award-winning film.
 After a successful engagement at the Théâtre du Châtelet in Paris, AN AMERICAN IN PARIS opened at the Palace Theatre on Broadway in April 2015.
-Widely praised for its glorious choreography and exquisite visual design, the production won four Tony Awards and will soon tour the United States.
+Widely praised for its glorious choreography and exquisite visual design, the production won four Tony Awards and is currently being produced around the world.

 25. In 1970, George Gershwin was inducted into the Songwriters Hall of Fame.
 In 1998, he was posthumously awarded the Pulitzer Prize to mark the centenary of his birth.

-Tams-Witmark is honored to license several wonderful musicals by George Gershwin, and we proudly celebrate the man and his work!
+Tams-Witmark is honored to license several wonderful musicals by George Gershwin, and we proudly celebrate the birthday of this great American artist!